Using AI Tools to Increase Success of English Language Learners and Enhance Teacher Productivity

-Getting Started
+Getting started

+I am super excited to be presenting for the Bureau of Education & Research.
 Welcome to your outsourced memory for today’s session.
 Not sure what outsourced memory is?
 No worries, you simply haven’t learned about outsourced memory and transactive thinking YET!
 But we will get to that shortly.
 Please feel free to follow along here as we go through today.
 This blog post contains everything I will be sharing with you today and more.
 Please feel free to share this resource with others, and if you have questions, or would like to share something with me, feel free to email me.

 You likely have a built in QR Code scanner in your smart device.
 Just turn on your camera app and point it at a QR code.
 Want to learn how I created the QR codes for today?
 Click here QRCode Monkey is a 100% free QR code generator.
 It is also a great tool for differentiating content in your classroom.
 Need to be in more than one place at one time?
 QR code can be your buddy.
 Looking for these tools for your Chromebooks?
 We will chat more about these during APPY Hour!